-- 2.5.1 An Inspection Flow Diagram must be included. - 2.5.2 The batch manufacturing formula and the batch size(s) must be included.
+- 2,5.1 An Inspection Flow Diagram must be included. - 2.5.2 The batch manufacturing formula and the batch size(s) must be included.
 Where more than one batch size is indicated, the batch formula of all batch sizes must be given. - 2.5.3 A copy of Batch/Master manufacturing document for a real batch must be submitted.
 In addition, either a comprehensive flow diagram or a description of the manufacturing procedures detailing the various stages of manufacturing must be submitted.
 Indicate the type and size of equipment (including sieve sizes in μm), duration of treatment, temperature, light and humidity conditions, machine settings (e.g. rotation speed or rpm) etc. The frequency of all inprocess control tests (analytical, microbiological, and physical) must be shown in the flow diagram or specified in the description. - 2.5.4 A copy of the Batch/Master Packaging document or a comprehensive description of the packaging procedures, detailing the various stages of packaging and labeling must be submitted.
-The type of equipment used in the packaging process must be included.
-The type of equipment used in the packaging process must be included. - 2.5.5 A process validation protocol must be submitted and, subsequent to this, a validation report when available (see Addendum 2: Validation Protocols and Validation Reports)
+The type of equipment used in the packaging process must be indicated.
+The in-process tests and control procedures carried out during the packaging process must be included. - 2.5.5 A process validation protocol must be submitted and, subsequent to this, a validation report when available (see Addendum 2: Validation Protocols and Validation Reports)

-PART 2F - FINISHED PRODUCT
+PHARMACEUTICAL & ANALYTICAL REQUIREMENTS PART 2F - FINISHED PRODUCT